recortable/wax_museum/README.md

 ### ... and why's different from other alternatives?

-The content of the static pages is a google doc document that wax_museum scraps and put inside your layout.
+**The content of the static pages is stored in a google doc document** that wax_museum scraps and put inside your layout.
 So the content can be updated without the need of database models or admin areas.